-Q. 20.
-The Anzio operation has been severely criticized.
+20. The Anzio operation has been severely criticized.
 Wasn't it largely a British decision?
 Do you think it was as bad a decision as Mr. Truman suggested?

-A. I do not recall the exact details of the procedure except that Mr. Churchill had had pneumonia after the Cairo Conference and as he recovered he had several conferences I think where he was at the resort where he used to use as his base for sketching-towards the interior from Casablanca.
-I have forgotten the name of it right now-quite a sizeable city-and he had meetings there.
-Just how much approval and detail we were drawn into I don't recall.
-But there was no meeting of the Chiefs of Staff-the Combined Chiefs of Staff-and the pressure was very great on the commanders, notably General Wilson and others at that time regarding the Italian operation.
+I do not recall the exact details of the procedure except that Mr. Churchill had had pneumonia after the Cairo Conference, and as he recovered he had several conferences, I think, where he was at the resort which he used to use as his base for the sketching-towards the interior from Casablanca.
+I have forgotten the name of it right now--quite a sizeable city [Marrakesh]-and he had meetings there.
+Just how much approval and detail we were drawn into, I don't recall.
+But there was no meeting of the chiefs of staff-the Combined Chiefs of Staff-and the pressure was very great on the commanders, notably General Wilson and others at the time, regarding the Italian operation.
+I didn't read Mr. Truman's criticism of Anzio.
+I thought it was the Salerno operation he was criticizing.